MostAwesomeDude/construct/docs/lazy.rst

 Fields are parsed depending on some factors:

-* Some fields like FormatField Bytes(5) Array(5,Byte) are fixed-size and are therefore skipped.
+* Some fields like Int* Float* Bytes(5) Array(5,Byte) Pointer are fixed-size and are therefore skipped.
 Stream is not read.
 * Some fields like Bytes(this.field) are variable-size but their size is known during parsing when there is a corresponding context entry.
 Those fields are also skipped.
 Stream is not read.
 * Some fields like Prefixed PrefixedArray PascalString are variable-size but their size can be computed by partially reading the stream.
 Only first few bytes are read (the lengthfield).
 * Other fields like VarInt need to be parsed.
 Stream position that is left after the field was parsed is used.